Student Life & Housing

 MESSAGE FROM THE TRI-I CBM STUDENT COUNCIL

-As you know, CBM students are located at three different institutions (Cornell, Weill Cornell and MSKCC) and in two different locations (NYC and Ithaca).
+As you know, CBM students are located at four different institutions (Cornell, Weill Cornell, MSKCC, and Rockefeller) and in two different locations (NYC and Ithaca).
 Despite the distance and difference in lab affiliations, CBM students remain a cohesive group who frequently come together for journal clubs, seminars, research in progress talks, and for social hour at the various student and faculty clubs on the Tri-I campuses.
 Furthermore, all students attend the student retreat held each summer.
 It is a wonderful way to welcome new students and a great way to catch up on everyone’s research.
 There is also friendly competition on “trivia night” and on the basketball court.
 Find out more information about our previous retreats.

 CBM has always welcomed and encouraged student input for its programs and policies.
 Throughout the years, CBM students have volunteered their time helping with various academic and social events.
 Following discussions at the Annual CBM Retreat in 2014, it was agreed that a CBM Student Council would be formed with specific committees on the NYC and Ithaca campuses.
 Students on the council serve as communications officers, coordinators for research in progress seminars and journal clubs, represent CBM on NYC and Ithaca graduate student organizations, and serve as coordinators for social events at the two locations.
 The Council members help keep students’ concerns and interests a priority, and meet on a bi-monthly basis along with program co-directors and CBM administration to discuss topics of interest to the CBM students.